 The way audio is converted into digital sounds is by a process called sampling.
 If you picture a sound wave, data is sampled twice per period, so a 44.1kHz sample that you might recognize as CD-quality will be able to reproduce notes up to 22.05kHz.
 AAC, which technically supports almost twice the number of samples at 96kHz, refuses to play nice with non-iOS devices.

 It’s important to remember that the reason your microphone sounds bad probably isn’t just one thing.
-Every link in the chain from your headphones to the phone is probably good enough, but just isn’t working perfectly.
+Every link in the chain from your headphones to the phone is probably good enough, but it just isn’t working perfectly.
 So while codecs dropping data probably isn’t the main cause of your poor microphone quality, when you add it to other parts of the chain it all starts to add up.

 This brings us to diaphragm size of the microphone